 Official documentation on data structures, persistence, replication, Sentinel, and Cluster.

 Redis is an in-memory key-value store with rich data structures and extremely low latency.
-In system design, Redis is often used as a dedicated operational layer: cache, sessions, counters, queues/streams, and fast stateful primitives for high-throughput systems.
+It is rarely the system of record.
+More often it sits next to the application as a dedicated fast layer — cache, sessions, counters, queues, Streams, and stateful primitives that absorb load once the main database can no longer keep up.

 History and context